Fight or Flight?

 So, this means that if for a long time, you have tried to keep up with something or are overwhelmed by something, you may be in a perpetual fight mode.

-When I went through something similar, my survival mode kicked in.
-I often felt people or people's intentions were a threat to me.
-While this may not be the case with everyone, your fight (survival) response may put a filter on people's intentions or even seemingly harmless or manageable comments may put you ill at ease.
+When I went through a serious of situations that constantly kept me overwhelmed, my survival mode kicked in, I was always ready to 'fight' situations.
+If not, then there was the other extreme of a feeling a complete emotional shutdown.
+During this period, I often felt people's intentions were a threat to me.
+While this may not be the case with everyone, our fight (survival) response may put a filter on people's intentions or even seemingly harmless or manageable comments may put you ill at ease.

 My moods fluctuated from being in varying degrees of numbness or dissociation (poly vagal shutdown) to stressed (sympathetic mode) to get things done and back to feeling dissociated.
 I felt a constant shifting between these 2 states and my nervous system was simply dysregulated.